Camp I Am Special Staff

 Theresa is a registered nurse and mother to a 30-year old son with Angelman syndrome.
-Theresa has worked in the clinical and academic setting as a RN for over 39 years.
+Theresa has worked in the clinical and academic setting as an RN for over 39 years.
 She pursued her Doctor of Nursing practice (DNP).
-She worked in Maternal Child, labor and delivery, postpartum, and mother baby for over 25 years.
+She worked in Maternal Child, labor and delivery, postpartum, and mother-baby for over 25 years.
 She is a certified lactation counselor.
 She has taught in an online/hybrid setting for twelve years, assisted in curriculum development of courses, and prepared and updated course content.
-Additionally, she has taught in graduate program for both non-clinical and clinical core courses for the past two years.
+Additionally, she has taught in graduate programs for both non-clinical and clinical core courses for the past two years.

 17 Camp Leaders, 2 Kitchen Directors, 3 Medical staff, 5 Support staff each week.

 How to become a Staff Member

 Are you interested in becoming a member of the CIAS Seasonal Staff?
 Do you enjoy bringing joy and happiness to others?

 If the answer is yes, please visit our Apply Here page to complete an application.
 Applications for Summer 2021 will open in January 2021.